Dolphinaric/dolphinaric_courses/Kickstart-HOWTO.md

 	   /usr/sbin/prelink -aRqm
 	   echo "done"
 	fi

 The above section is already well commented.

 This guide is based on the official Fedora project guide.
-You can find the whole documentation (as well as with more details in the above described) [here](https://fedoraproject.org/wiki/Anaconda/Kickstart)
+You can find the whole documentation (as well as more details for what was described in this guide) [here](https://fedoraproject.org/wiki/Anaconda/Kickstart)